-$^{^{25}\}mathrm{E.g.}$ by not having all 8 hits as a result of detector efficiency (searches for 8 hits) $^{26}\mathrm{Usually}$ the one that is considered the best by the corresponding algorithm on what is more important for the experiment27.
+$^{^{25}\}mathrm{E.g.}$ by not having all 8 hits as a result of detector efficiency (searches for 8 hits) $^{26}\mathrm{Usually}$ the one that is considered the best by the corresponding algorithm

+(a) Number of false positives and false negatives depending cut on what is more important for the experiment27.
 One can also qualitatively judge the performance here, as in the optimal case all the false positives would gather at the area where the cut goes to 0.
 Analogously, we want all the false negatives to gather at the cut around 1.
 Here we see that this is fulfilled really well.
 So, already by this graph we see that the system will perform well.